aliyun/alibabacloud-api-jetbrains-toolkit/README.md

     <img src="https://aliyunsdk-pages.alicdn.com/plugin_demo/idea/pics/auto-import.png" style="display: inline-block;">
 </div>

-* **Profile Configuration:** Support switch and edit user profile through static credentials, which is consistent with Alibaba
+* **Profile Configuration:** Support switch and add user profile through static credentials, which is consistent with Alibaba Cloud CLI.
-  Cloud CLI.
 The StatusBar located at the bottom of the IDE displays the current profile.
 [Learn more about CLI Configuration](https://help.aliyun.com/document_detail/123181.html?spm=a2c4g.121544.0.0.2d7e76e3XWMs4u)
-    * If you have already installed Alibaba Cloud CLI, you can switch your existing profiles.
-You can open the config.json configuration file by clicking "Edit Profile" to further edit user profiles.
+    * If you have already installed Alibaba Cloud CLI, you can switch and view your existing profiles which is read-only.
+    You can select "Add Profile" to further add user profiles.
-    * If you don't have Alibaba Cloud CLI installed, this plugin can automatically create a config file for you and provide a default empty configuration.
+    * If you don't have Alibaba Cloud CLI installed, you can select "Add Profile" to add user profiles when needed.

 * **Product Explorer:** A tree-view of cloud products with search: Quickly navigate you to the corresponding products or APIs.